nucleate-io/OnRecord-Project-Overview/README.md

 Voting is done by ranked choice, and uses this custom list of drag-and-drop players.
 Competitions are split up into voting groups based the number of submissions made to the competition, and each voting group has between 4 & 9 songs to vote on.
 Users must listen to at least a minute of each song before submitting their vote.
 The interface also allows users to give feedback on each song, which the members of each group can view once the competition is over.

 If there were multiple voting groups (more than 9 submissions made to the competition), then the competition will have mulitple rounds, taking the top 3 from each voting group into the next round, doing so until there is only one voting group left.
 The top 3 songs in the final round will be the winners of the competition.
 <br/><br/>
+<br/><br/>

-# Project Overview
+# Development Overview

 ### Proposal
-OnRecord came to us with a concept for a socila media app for musical collaboration.
-The idea was to have musicians to sign up, indicating their musical skills and genres of interest in the form, and then match them into time-limited groups, allowing them to collaborate for a couple of weeks, enter competitions with their groups as they please, and get matched with new people when those groups dissolve.
-They had run a similar program in person on a few college campuses for a few years prior, and felt it was time to expand the project.
+OnRecord came to us in September 2019 with a concept for a socila media app for musical collaboration.
+The idea was to have musicians to sign up, indicating their musical skills and genres of interest on the form, and then match them into time-limited groups, allowing them to collaborate for a couple of weeks, enter competitions with their groups as they please, and get matched with new people when those groups dissolve.
+They had run a similar program in person on a few college campuses for a few years prior, and they felt it was time to expand the project.

 They hoped to build
 - A nice landing page to attract new users